neptune-mutual-blue/protocol/docs/Unstakable.md

 ### unstakeWithClaim

-Reporters on the winning camp can unstake their token with a `claim` to receive back their original stake with a certain portion of the losing camp's stake as an additional reward.
+Reporters on the valid camp can unstake their token with a `claim` to receive back their original stake with a portion of the invalid camp's stake as an additional reward.
  During each `unstake with claim` processing, the protocol distributes reward to the final reporter and also burns some NPM tokens, as described in the documentation.